 About the Program

 We are still in a research trial phase.
 The StandingTall program is not yet available to the public.
-If you live in one of our trial regions, please complete the contact us form Contact Us form if you would like to participate:

 What does it involve?

 StandingTall is a home-based balance exercise program to help improve your balance.
 The balance exercises are tailored to match your specific needs and ability.
 You will be guided through each exercise with safety advice, an instructional video, and a quick refresh information sheet.
 The exercises will also progress to ensure they remain challenging.
 The program will track your performance over time to help you stay motivated.

 The StandingTall program recommends 2 hours of balance exercises per week for at least 6 months, because this is what research has shown is required to help prevent falls.
 Initially, the program will recommend you to start with 40 minutes per week and increase each fortnight until you reach 120 minutes.